crafthpc/shval/README.md

 See the release notes for limitations on which versions of gcc are compatible.
 For instance, with Pin 2.14 71313 "... you cannot use gcc versions 4.5 or newer to compile Probe mode tools ..."
-Also, with older versions of Pin and 4.x Linux kernels, you may have to use the '-ifeellucky' option.
+Also, with older versions of Pin and 4.x Linux kernels, you may have to use the `-ifeellucky` option.

-Note: Pin 3.2 removed the pin_isa.H file, required by the unum tool.
+Note: Pin 3.2 removed the `pin_isa.H` file, required by the `unum` tool.

   Set the `PIN_ROOT` variable in the `./build.sh` script.